Dano507/astro-session-demo/README.md

 # Synopsis
-astro-sessions is a demonstration of server-side session management in an astro SSR servers.
+astro-session-demo is a demonstration of server-side session management in an astro SSR server.

 It's purpose is the same as [express-session](https://www.npmjs.com/package/express-session),